cyq7/cezary_kocinski/README.md

 # Personal website

-Server for nodemailer does not work.
+Sending an emails does not work as server for nodemailer is not set up.